 \subsection{Applying Restorative Justice in Online Moderation}

-In this section, we discuss some possible ways to adapt current moderation practices and implement restorative justice in moderation to address online harm.
-While we have used victim-offender conferencing as a vehicle to interrogate the opportunities and challenges of implementation, restorative justice includes a set of values and practices that go beyond the conference.
-Indeed, restorative justice is not a fixed set of values or practices, but evolves over time and across contexts.
-Implementing restorative justice practices online would require us to adapt them to meet the needs and limitations of the online environment.
-We suggest that online communities can start with partial restorative justice practices that only involve some stakeholders (e.g. pre-conferencing), or adapt from some of the existing moderation practices to embed restorative justice values, and implement victim-offender conferencing when the preconditions are met.
+We now discuss possible ways to adapt current moderation practices to implement restorative justice online.
+While we have used victim-offender conferencing as a vehicle to interrogate the opportunities and challenges of implementation, restorative justice includes a set of values and practices that extend beyond the conference.
+It is important to meet online communities and platforms where they are and design restorative justice mechanisms based on their resources, culture, and socio-technical affordances.
+For example, compared to Overwatch, Discord provides more flexibility in communication and ways of maintaining social connection after a game.
+Some Discord servers have a greater sense of community and moderation resources than others.
+We suggest that online communities or platforms can begin with partial restorative justice practices that involve only a few stakeholders (e.g., pre-conferencing) or adapt some moderation practices to embed restorative justice values (e.g., moderation explanations) and implement victim-offender conferencing when its preconditions are met.